Parulshandilya/NBA/README.md

 tar xfz ~/Downloads/eclipse-inst-linux64.tar.gz
 ~/Downloads/eclipse-installer/eclipse-inst

-Use the onscreen instructions to complete the installer..
+for the packages you need to install to have eclipse IDE for java EE developers Use the onscreen instructions to complete the installer..
 Accept the default installation directory and continue

 Right click on project
 build path